Recommended Accessories

 Just things I personally recommend.

-Extendable Selfie Sticks
+Selfie Sticks / Phone Holders:

-Phone Mount
+Phone Mounts:

 Joby GripTight PRO Mount for Tablets: Really the only good solution I've seen for tablets.
 I've never streamed IRL from a tablet, but maybe you want to.

-Cooling Phone Mounts
+Cooling Phone Mount:

-Metal Tripod Attachment
+Metal Tripod Attachment:

 Like phone mounts, many selfie sticks you find and purchase include cheap plastic tripods that are not good and easily break.
 It sucks to be IRL Streaming and your tripod breaks.

 Zeadio Metal Mini Tripod: Just a cheap, reliable, and universal metal tripod.
+I do also travel with a folding hex key set to easily tighten the legs when necessary.

-Bluetooth Speaker (For Alerts)
+Bluetooth Speaker (For Alerts):

 Nobody wants to send a Text-to-Speech message if it comes out at whisper volume from your phone speaker.
 They want people around you to hear what they're saying, or to hear the alert when they subscribe to you.
 At the end of the day, any Bluetooth speaker is better than no Bluetooth speaker, but quality, battery life, and volume do matter.

 Ultimate Ears Wonderboom 4: Solid and very popular IRL Streaming speaker.
 It can be as loud as you want it, and more than loud enough to please your supporters.
-I finally made the switch from the original Wonderboom (which is just as loud and good) because Wonderboom, with the Wonderboom 4 FINALLY switched from micro-USB to Type-C for charging.

 Microphones are totally not necessary for IRL Streaming.
 Most people don't use them.
 A lot of the biggest streamers do.
 The only real advantage I've personally experienced using them is being able to walk a good distance away from the camera and still being heard clearly.
 DJI Mic Mini: THIS ONE IS THE BEST.
 It is newer than the popular DJI Mic 2, and includes improved two-level noise cancelling, and automatic audio clipping prevention.
 The DJI Mic 2 does not have any audio clipping prevention.
 The DJI Mic Mini also comes out of the box with a phone adapter that allows you to plug it into the phone, and charge the phone and receiver at the same time via Type-C, so no need for a splitter (required for the other options if you want to charge your phone while using the mics).
 On top of all of that, it's much cheaper.
 You can get a one receiver, one mic package brand new for only $89 USD direct from DJI.